kubernetes/enhancements/keps/sig-auth/5681-conditional-authorization/README.md

 - An authorizer must be able to evalute any condition they authored, such that the API server always can call the authorizer to evaluate the condition (regardless of in-process evaluation capabilities).
+An authorizer only ever evaluates its own conditions.

 ## Open Questions